Pruning Fig Trees | How Much to Prune & How to Keep Them Small

 Common Misconceptions

 One significant misunderstanding is the necessity of annual pruning.
-Mature fig trees generally require little to no pruning unless they are getting too big or are very old (30–50 years) and need rejuvenation.
-Similarly, young or newly planted trees might struggle to grow well due to challenges like the fig mosaic virus, not necessarily because of pruning issues.
+Mature fig trees do not require pruning unless they are getting too big or are very old (30–50 years) and need a boost in vitality.
+Similarly, young or newly planted trees might struggle to grow well due to challenges like the fig mosaic virus.
+Pruning can help cure these issues.

 How Much to Prune Fig Trees